 With no time for such random speculation, I had to make a move.
 A fine line of sweat formed on my top lip.
 “People say he’s a nice guy, playing a part in all his superhero movies.
 Surely he’d give me a signature.”
 No others cars within sight, I stomped on it and bolted to the left, pulled up alongside, one hand on my steering wheel and the other rolling down the passenger window.

 The decrepit driver’s body convulsed in surprise at the sudden move, perhaps frightened he was about to get jacked.
 He shoved the cap backward on his head to reveal a liver-spot-covered face definitely not that of Pete’s favorite comic author.
-The startled old guy’s mouth hung agape, and the emptiness of his toothless mouth sucked my gaze into its emptiness.
+The startled old guy’s mouth hung agape, and the emptiness of his toothless mouth sucked my gaze into its abyss.

 Our heads shook in simultaneous violent disbelief, and he gesticulated wildly.
 The codger yelled, “First the swerving, and now this!
 Whadda you want?”

 After a beat, I waved in apology and peeled out in front of the Honda.
-Getting ahead of him and down the road meant I didn’t have to witness how long it took the man to recover from the surprise.
+Getting ahead of him and on down the road meant I didn’t have to witness how long it took the man to recover from surprise.
 Pete wouldn’t hear about the caper after all.

 Two Word Tuesday prompt – conniption